dylanaraps/neofetch/.github/ISSUE_TEMPLATE.md

 ## Description

-Only fill in the fields below if you relevant.
+Only fill in the fields below if relevant.
 If you're suggesting a new feature then just a description will suffice.